Let’s look at the key reasons that are pushing GFL Environmental Inc. (GFL) to new highs - News Daemon

 GFL Environmental Inc. (GFL) Breakdown of a Key Holders of the stock

-A key investor’s attitude towards the stock of the Waste Management industry is another important factor to consider.
-The insider ownership of GFL Environmental Inc. is 3.21%, while institutional ownership is 78.99%.
+Our next focus will be how large-scale investors are participating in this stock of the Waste Management Industry.
+The insider ownership of GFL Environmental Inc. is 3.21%, while institutional ownership is 96.03%.

 GFL Environmental Inc. (GFL) Recent Fiscal highlights

-If we go through the results of last quarter, which was made public on 12/30/2022, the company posted -$0.01 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at $0.06) by -$0.07.
+In the latest quarterly report, which was put into the public domain on 12/30/2022, the organization reported -$0.01 earnings per share (EPS), lower than consensus estimate (set at $0.06) by -$0.07.
 This company achieved a net margin of -2.72 while generating a return on equity of -3.11.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of 0.15 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around 70.20% per share during the next fiscal year.